Czech Baroque architecture: High Baroque

 The High Baroque period in the Czech lands begins around the year 1690 and lasts to the mid-18th century.
 The architects of this time were mostly born in Bohemia or Moravia but often were of foreign origin.
 The most significant architects of this period were Christoph Dientzenhofer, who came to Bohemia from Bavaria and lived in Prague, and his son Kilian Ignaz Dientzenhofer.
 They are known for their style called "radical Baroque", which was inspired by examples from northern Italy, particularly by the works of Guarino Guarini, and which seeks to express movement.
 It is characterized by the curvature of walls and intersection of oval spaces.
 Together, father and son Dientzenhofer built in 1702–1715 and 1737–1751 the St. Nicholas Church in the Lesser Town of Prague, due to its architecture one of the most important Baroque churches in Europe.

 Other important high Baroque architects in the Crown of Bohemia were Giovanni Battista Alliprandi, born in Italy, worked mainly for aristocracy, František Maxmilián Kaňka and Jan Santini Aichel.
-Significant are mainly Santinis pilgrimage churches Basilica Virgin Mary in Křtiny an St. John of Nepomuk in Žďár and the convent church in Rajhrad.
+Significant are mainly Santinis pilgrimage churches Church of the Name of the Virgin Mary (Křtiny) an Pilgrimage Church of Saint John of Nepomuk in Žďár nad Sázavou and the convent church in Rajhrad.

-One of the most precious high Baroque secular buildings in Prague is the Clam-Gallas Palace built in 1714-1718 by famous Austrian architect Johann Bernhard Fischer von Erlach who also designed Baroque rebuilding of Vranov nad Dyjí Chateau in Moravia or a fountain in Brno.
+One of the most precious high Baroque secular buildings in Prague is the Clam-Gallas Palace built in 1714-1718 by famous Austrian architect Johann Bernhard Fischer von Erlach who also designed the Baroque rebuilding of Vranov nad Dyjí Chateau in Moravia and the Parnas fountain in Brno.

 In Prague there are also fine high Baroque terraced palace gardens below the Prague Castle in the Malá Strana of Prague: Ledebur Garden, Small and Great Palffy Gardens, Kolowrat and Small Fürstenberg Gardens.
 Another important terraced garden in the Malá Strana district is the Vrtba Garden.

 In 1714–1754 the Holy Trinity Column in Olomouc was built by Wenzel Render and other citizens of Olomouc.
 It too is listed on the UNESCO World Heritage List.